Protecting copyright and IP

 All IEC Regional Centres are doing an excellent job of promoting and raising the awareness of the IEC.
 They participate in events and strongly support National Committees and Technical Committees in their local time zone.

 More and more Affiliate countries are adopting IEC International Standards as national ones.
 From July 2014 to June 2015, 776 Standards were adopted and three new countries set up their National Electrotechnical Committee.
 Since January 2015, the IEC Affiliate Country Programme has a new leader in Rosario Uría of Peru.

-In an effort to allow affiliates to benefit from the know-how of more experienced countries, 10 mentoring partnership agreements have been established.
+In an effort to allow Affiliates to benefit from the know-how of more experienced countries, 10 mentoring partnership agreements have been established.

 Through the Affiliate Conformity Assessment Status (ACAS), developing countries are also benefiting from e-learning and training to better understand and participate in IEC conformity assessment activities.

-The IEC Young Professionals Programme is now in its 6th year of existence and 336 participants form 44 countries have already benefited from the Programme.
+The IEC Young Professionals Programme is now in its 6th year of existence and 336 participants from 44 countries have already benefited from the Programme.
 Many of them have gone on to play important roles in their NCs and overall in the IEC.
 Participants also provide excellent feedback that helps improve IEC processes and structures.